Monday, July 22, 2024

 I haven’t been a big fan of most of the Star Wars series on Disney+, but I decided to go ahead and watch The Acolyte.
 Mainly, it was because it was on in the summer, and I don’t have much else to watch at the moment.
 It quickly became apparent that it was bad, but I kept watching it anyway.

 If you’ve heard all the controversy surrounding it, let me confirm, yes, it is as bad as you have heard.
 For the record, I watched all eight episodes.
 This is based completely on what we got in season one.
 Not what I read elsewhere.
-Not that I think after the first five minutes.
+Not what I think after the first five minutes.
 I watched the entire first season.

 The story is set roughly 100 years before the prequels and revolves around Osha (Amandla Stenberg), a mechanic on the farthest reaches of space.
 She gets into trouble when someone who looks exactly like her kills a Jedi master across the galaxy.
 Despite the fact that she wasn’t anywhere near the murder, the Jedi bring her in to face the consequences.
 Of course, it turns out that it wasn’t her, but her identical twin sister Mae (also Amandla Stenberg).
 And it all ties into what happened to Osha and Mae when they were kids sixteen years ago.